Signal (EP): Background and release

-It was then followed by a series of video teasers featuring the nine members, an intro video with an enigmatic visual palette like a fantasy film that shows scenes of an alien with big eyes stroking a rabbit in the woods, and a spoiler video of the title track's instrumental.
+It was then followed by a series of video teasers featuring the nine members, an intro video with an "enigmatic visual palette like a fantasy film" that shows scenes of an alien with big eyes stroking a rabbit in the woods, and a spoiler video of the title track's instrumental.
 On May 8, a teaser clip featuring Momo, Dahyun, and Tzuyu was uploaded on YouTube.
 A new, pastel-toned set of individual teaser photos featuring the three members and their powers was also released.
 On May 9, a second teaser clip featuring Nayeon, Jihyo, and Mina was uploaded, alongside the second set of their individual teaser photos.
 On May 10, a third teaser clip featuring Jeongyeon, Sana, and Chaeyoung, alongside a short group shot of Twice by the end, was released.
 Their pastel-toned individual teaser photos were also uploaded on the same day.

 On May 11, an intro clip for the group's "Signal" music video was uploaded, featuring an alien character roaming around a forest.
 On May 12, an audio teaser for the eponymous lead single was released.
 The first music video teaser of "Signal" was released on May 13.
 The group then uploaded a highlight medley for the EP on May 14, featuring audio snippets for all of the tracks.
-The album, along with the music video for the lead single, was officially released on the 15th as a digital download on various music sites while the physical album was released the following day.
+The album, along with the music video for the lead single, was officially released on May 15 as a digital download on various music sites while the physical album was released the following day.